tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

 --------------

-To build the rootfs, the first step is to create an empty binary blob that will be mounted into a loop device to be formated to create a ext3 filesytem.
+To build the rootfs, the first step is to create an empty binary blob that will be mounted into a loop device to be formatted to create a ext3 filesystem.
 Then the tree can be copied and the rights updated.

 .. code-block:: bash